-Ventilation and drainage generally are provided by the cavities formed by the MultiribTM profile.
-The cross-sectional area of each void formed by the profile against underlay or RAB is approximately 2400mm2, compared with a void of 685mm2 for a standard corrugated profile.
-(For MultiribTM Reverse Run the cross sectional rea of the void is even greater, at 4880 mm2).
-So MultiribTM and MultiribTM Reverse Run provide drainage and ventilation well in excess of that provided by a standard corrugated profile.
+For Trimrib®, ventilation and drainage are generally provided by the cavities formed between the Trimrib profile and structural members to which it is fixed.
+The cross-sectional area of each void formed by the profile against underlay is approximately 1100 mm2, compared with a void of 685 mm2 for a standard corrugated profile.
+So Trimrib® provides drainage and ventilation in excess of that of a standard corrugated profile when either direct fixed or fixed on a cavity with solid battens.